geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 ##### Tenstorrent
 And then maybe the last one to talk about is the Tenstorrent backend.
-I haven't put this up before because it used to be a lot of effort to maintain backends, but I think the new webGPU has really shown that things have gotten a lot better and that we can deal with more backends.
+I haven't put this up before because it used to be a lot of effort to maintain backends, but I think the new WebGPU has really shown that things have gotten a lot better and that we can deal with more backends.
 So if someone writes a Tenstorrent backend, $1,000.
 And then Corsix, put up an extra $1,000 if someone also gets it to work on Wormhole.
 So if you can write a Tenstorrent backend that works on Greyskull and Wormhole, $2,000.